GriffithUniLibrary/digital-tools/content/5-writing-composition.md

 ## LaTeX

 {% capture aboutlatex %}
 `LaTeX` is a text formatting language (like `Markdown`) which is very flexible and robust.
 It is very well suited to scientific and mathematical notation.
-It is format agnostic your document structure, headings and figures can use any style you like.
+In LaTeX, document content and structure is separated from formatting and style, so you can work on one without worrying about the other.
+Here is a [good explanation](https://nitens.org/w/latex/) of why LaTeX is a useful tool for academic and scientific writing.
 {% endcapture %}
 {% include alert.html text=aboutlatex color="primary" %}